 There is a limit to what cash-strapped boroughs or the Mayor can do by themselves.
 Government needs to offer more support to realise these ambitions and encourage active mobility.
 Investment in reliable public transport networks, cycling lanes and parking infrastructure as well as high quality public realm are paramount to offer people viable alternatives to car usage.

-Centre for London is exploring all these issues in a major conference on July 4, Under Pressure: The way ahead for London’s roads and streets, produced in partnership with Transport for London.
+Centre for London explored all these issues at a major conference on July 4, 2018, Under Pressure: The way ahead for London’s roads and streets, produced in partnership with Transport for London.

 Silviya Barrett is Research Manager at Centre for London.
 Follow her on Twitter.